-This year we finally decided to check this trail off from our California bucket list.
+This year we finally decided to check this trail off our California hiking bucket list.
 However, planning a trip to Catalina Island & hiking the Trans-Catalina trail can be a bit tricky, especially if you are new to backpacking.

-You’ll need to consider how much time you can spend on this hike, what campsites are available, what ferry to take and what to bring along on this adventure.
+You’ll need to consider how much time you can spend on this hike, what campsites are available, what ferry to take, and what to bring along on this adventure.

-To help you plan and make the most of this hike, here is our detailed guide covering all you need to know for backpacking the Trans-Catalina Trail.
+To help you plan and make the most of this hike, here is our detailed guide covering all you need to know for backpacking the Trans-Catalina Trail!